Defmoves/smartarse/README.md

 ## Smartarse

-This adds just a little more smartarse in your life.
+This adds just a little more smartarse to your life.